No. 1 Marist beats No. 4 Fairfield to reach MAAC tourney championship game

 Also Friday, Marist coach Brian Giorgis was named the MAAC Co-Coach of the Year, along with St. Peter's Marc Mitchell.

-For Fairfield (11-5, 10-4 MAAC) , Callie Cavanaugh sored a team-leading 16, grabbed five rebounds.
+For Fairfield (11-5, 10-4 MAAC) , Callie Cavanaugh sored a team-leading 16, grabbed five rebounds and blocked two shots.
 Lou Lopez-Senechal scored 11, grabbed four rebounds and had three assists and two steals.
 Hakes added nine assists and scored seven.
 Lewis scored six and had three steals.

 Fairfield shot 31% from the field and forced 15 turnovers.
 But the Stags were unable to capitalize on Marist's miscues, only scoring six points off turnovers.
 Fairfield had seven blocks, compared to three for the Red Foxes.